jsmeix/cups-backends/README.md

 that runs in parallel with the actual backend to monitor it.

-It will continue to actively run in parallel as parent process of the actual backend (that could be e.g. /usr/lib/cups/backend/ipp) so that the 'monitor' backend can do whatever is needed to watch and control the actual backend including whatever is needed when the actual backend finished successfully or failed with an error.
+It will continue to actively run in parallel as parent process of the actual backend (that could be e.g. /usr/lib/cups/backend/socket) so that the monitor backend can do whatever is needed to watch and control the actual backend including whatever is needed when the actual backend finished successfully or failed with an error.

-The main difference compared to the 'beh' backend is that the 'monitor' backend is not idle waiting until the actual backend finished.
+The main difference compared to the 'beh' backend error handler is that the monitor backend is not idle waiting until the actual backend finished.
-The 'monitor' backend keeps actively running in parallel so that it can do whatever is needed to monitor and control the actual backend while it is running (e.g. the 'monitor' backend terminates the actual backend when it is running for too long).
+The monitor backend keeps actively running in parallel so that it can do whatever is needed to monitor and control the actual backend while it is running (e.g. the monitor backend terminates the actual backend when it is running for too long).

 The intent is that experienced users and system admins can and should adapt or extend this generic CUPS backend monitor to make it work for their particular needs and use cases.